Come to JILA for a World-Class Science Education & Cutting Edge Research Opportunities

 - use extreme ultraviolet and x-ray probes to investigate materials

-JILA's astrophysics program offers the chance to learn about:
+JILA's astrophysics program offers the chance to study:

 - black holes and galaxy formation